Skip to main

 2. if they are conducting part of their study in the Covered Entity.

-To find out whether HIPAA covers your department/college, assistance with determining whether you are employed in a UK Covered Entity, or for more information, contact the Research Privacy Specialist for more information.
+To find out whether HIPAA covers your department/college, assistance with determining whether you are employed in a UK Covered Entity, or for more information, contact the Research Privacy Specialist.

-Note: There may be others not listed; please contact the Research Privacy Specialist for assistance.
+Note: Abbreviated list.
+There may be others not listed; please contact the Research Privacy Specialist for assistance.

 • Entire College of Dentistry